noushskadoush/adatched_data_story/index.md

 ### 🏳️‍🌈 LGBT Movies and Gay rights movements

-LGBTQ+ representation in cinema is likely tied to the long-term social progress of public opinions which is paced by several notable key milestones, such as the First Pride Marches or legal breakthroughs.
-It is worth noting if these milestones produce sudden spikes in popularity or contribute to the overall rise over time: we see a noticeble growth after some of the milestones.
+LGBTQ+ representation in cinema is likely tied to the long-term social progress of public opinion which is paced by several notable key milestones, such as the First Pride Marches or legal breakthroughs.
+It is worth noting if these milestones produce sudden spikes in popularity or contribute to the overall rise over time: we see noticeable growth after some of the milestones.

 <br>
 <img src="lgbt proportion.png"  width="100%" style="display: block; margin: auto;">